CDC-IITDH/CDC-Frontend/README.md

 This page consist of students projects done by iit dharwad during there engineering.

 #### Used file from template
-blog-04-column.html -> used 4-column grid design code
+blog-04-column.html -> used 4-column grid design code<br/>
 Events-grid.html -> used overlay effect for each item of grid

 ### Libraries Used-